 The eligibility requirements of many traditional bank accounts either directly excluded a good proportion of the hotel’s employees, or were cost prohibitive.
 The management team at the hotel cared not only that their employees benefited from access to a bank account, but that they wouldn’t lose wages through high account or remittance fees.
 They also wanted to reduce the risks associated with their staff carrying cash, such as theft.

 The hotel has now partnered with NOW Money to pay employees’ wages through their digital payroll solution, directly into a mobile bank account that comes with a contactless Visa debit card and mobile bank app available in 9 languages.

 Helping the UAE’s unbanked workers

 Since 2016, NOW Money has worked with hundreds of responsible employers wanting to promote the financial inclusion and financial well-being of their employees.

 Together with employers, NOW Money can provide access to financial services for underserved communities, fostering economic empowerment and reducing poverty.

 In addition, NOW Money works with employers to offer financial education to improve employees’ financial literacy, reduce vulnerability to fraud and drive confidence and trust in the use of digital tools.

 Our award-winning mobile bank account offers low-cost money transfer options and debit cards without minimum salary or minimum account balance requirements.
-The app is fully inclusive and available in nine different languages, designed for people with lower literacy skills.
+The app is fully inclusive and available in 11 different languages, designed for people with lower literacy skills.

 We know it’s good for employees, read our blog to find out why employee financial well-being is good for business.